davideas/GrabVer/README.md

 ### 3. Run it
 - Via command line:
 ```
-// To increase build only:
+// To increase build number only:
 // - Code and Patch remain unchanged
 gradle [build | assembleDebug]

 // To increase build, patch and code:
-// - Code and Patch are increased because of release
+// Code and Patch are increased because of release:
+// - Code is increased if exists a task that contains: "bundle", "grabverRelease", ":module:assembleRelease"
 // - But Patch can be resetted if Major or Minor is changed or if preRelease is set
 gradle [grabverRelease | assembleRelease]
 ```